lehtotomi/spatial-evolutionary-PD/README.md

 How to use it?
 This model can be used in the NetLogo environment or in the NetLogo Web environment.
-To use model in the NetLogo Web just go to NetLogo Web and use thte Upload a Model button.
+To use model in the NetLogo Web just go to NetLogo Web and use the Upload a Model button.

 The info tab of the model:
 ## WHAT IS IT?